Iver: Iver Heath

 Iver Heath is the location of Heatherden Hall, a Victorian estate with spectacular grounds.
 It was purchased by Lt.
-Col. Grant Morden, a Canadian financier, who transformed the mansion by adding a huge ballroom and Turkish bath.
+Col. Grant Morden, a Canadian financier, who transformed the mansion by adding a huge ballroom and a Victorian-style Turkish bath.
 During the 1930s it became a retreat and private meeting place for politicians and diplomats.
 The agreement to form the Irish Free State was signed at Heatherden Hall.
 The Church of St Margaret was built in 1862.
 Iver Heath itself is centred on a triangle of roads.
 The village post office was on the Slough Road to the south, but closed in September 2020, while a parade of shops used to be found along Church Road to the north.
 Slough Road and Church Road are connected by Bangors Road North to the east.